The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/5-fullstack-case-study.md

 **`TodoItem` can both toggle a todo's completion status and delete a todo.
 After either action succeeds, what needs to happen — and how does `TodoItem` trigger it?**

+**Before reading the answer, try this:**

+1. Open the Network tab and delete a todo.
+How many requests fire, and in what order?
+2. Comment out the `loadTodos()` call inside `handleDelete`.
+Delete a todo — what happens to the UI?
+What does this tell you about why refetching is necessary?
+3. Trace `loadTodos` from where it's defined in `TodoPage` all the way to where `TodoItem` calls it.
+How many components does it pass through as a prop?

 <details><summary>Answer</summary>

 After any mutation (toggle or delete), the UI needs to reflect the latest data from the server. `TodoItem` does this by calling `loadTodos()` after a successful API call — the **refetch-after-write** pattern: